Incest in ancient Egypt: Explanations

 There have been many attempts to explain the acceptance of incest in Ancient Egypt, with no scholarly consensus as to why the culture was so distinct from human norms.

-The Egyptian religion is a part of the answer.
-The chief gods Osiris and Isis were both brother and sister and husband and wife.
-Though this is also common in other mythologies where incest is not common practice, such as Zeus and Hera.
+The chief gods Osiris and Isis were both brother and sister and husband and wife, they were also the parents of the god Horus, though this is also common in other mythologies where incest is not common practice, such as Zeus and Hera.
 It is also impossible to know if the religion influenced culture or if the culture influenced the religion.
 The pharaoh, his parents, and children were considered to be gods.
 The gap between the rulers and nobility was vast, making it hard for the pharaoh to marry anyone not part of his direct family.
 Similar combinations of divine monarchs and incest are seen in Incan and Hawaiian history.
 Pharaohs married many women.
 Their sisters were only one wife among many and many of the heirs were not from family unions.

 Among the common population one theory proposed by Hopkins is the relatively strong legal protections for women in Ancient Egypt.
 Women married late, in the mid 20s as opposed to their mid-teens in the rest of the Roman Empire.
 Surviving love poems and romantic stories indicate that women could chose who they could marry, rather than it being arranged.
 Upon the death of a husband the wife, not only the children, would receive a share of the estate.
 No-fault divorce was the law.
 Either couple could end a marriage contract and when done so the wife would have claims on some portion of the husbands wealth.
 Sibling marriages would prevent the risks of a failed marriage stripping a family's wealth.

 Suppression

-Under the Roman Emperor Caracalla all Egyptians became Roman citizens.
+Under the Roman Emperor Caracalla in 212 CE all Egyptians became Roman citizens.
 This put them under Roman Law rather than traditional Egyptian laws.
-Roman Law forbade incestuous marriages.
-Such marriages disappeared from the public records.
+Since Roman Law forbade incestuous marriages, such marriages disappeared from the public records.
 That Diocletian 70 years later issued a decree condemning incest hints that the practice was still practiced.
 By the time Christianity came to Egypt it does seem the practice had vanished.
-Incest does not appear often among pagans sins attacked by the early Egyptian Christian writers such as Origen.
+Incest does not appear often among pagan sins attacked by the early Egyptian Christian writers such as Origen.